AnIcepIg/KVTable/README.md

 ## table query language
 :TODO
 As 'SQL', you can use TQL to query/modify data from any existed processes which use KVTable and expose any tables

+## table oriented programming
+TOP is a kind of programming pattern which absolutely sperates data and functions, like entity component system, there is no objects like 'Actor', 'Bullet', there is only data(KVTable, no functions) and system(class, no data).